How To Verify A Therapist’s License: Understanding State Requirements

 Because accurately assessing and treating mental health concerns and social work can be such important services, mental health professionals must have a properly developed skillset.
 Additionally, the vast differences between the different fields a therapist can practice within dictate that they satisfy requirements specific to their area of expertise.
 For example, a marriage and family therapist may address concerns in a therapy session that are much different than those a child psychologist might treat.

-According to a survey of practitioners, there has been a significant increase in the number of people seeking mental health care over the past few years.
-As more and more people pursue treatment, it can be essential that they have easy details to information on their therapists’ licensure.
-A quick note on the difference between certification and licensure.
-Certification is voluntary, while licensing is mandatory.
-To gain a license a professional counselors must go through a government-run licensing board, subjected to specific control.
-Certifications can be gained through safe entities.
-If an individual misrepresents a license, they would be subject to severe disciplinary action.
+According to a 2021 survey of practitioners, there has been a significant increase in the number of people seeking mental health care over the past few years.
+As more and more people pursue treatment, it is important that they have easy access to information about their therapists’ licensure.

-The licensing process
+Understanding the licensing process

 The licensing process may look different depending on the therapist’s area of expertise and the state in which they plan to practice.
-For example, licensed psychologists in the US are typically required to have between 3,000 and 6,000 total supervised hours, depending on the state licensing board.
+For example, licensed psychologists in the US are typically required to have between 3,000 and 6,000 total supervised hours, depending on the state.
 They’ll also need to obtain a doctoral degree from an accredited school and pass the Examination for Professional Practice in Psychology (EPPP), among several other strict qualifications.

 Knowing that your mental health provider has gone through such a rigorous licensing process with oversight from a licensing board can provide you with confidence as you begin to receive care.